njimosez/pat-web/devnotes.md

 - Refactored the HTML code in the Project Files page to enable the view of procedure and tasks files details
 - Dry runs of various scenarios to over use cases 1 and 2

+# 11-09-19 -Edwin Ngwa

+- Decoupled and modularized the various layers of the application
+- Implemented 3 separate embedded document db (project, procedure and task)
+- Implemented viewing of the PAT procedures and tasks raw details in the project files page
+- More cleanup ,code formatting and comments
 # TODO : Test Team

 1. [] Validate Use Case 1 and 2